opener-project/opener-project.github.com/source/getting-started/how-to/domain-adaption.md

-## Choose or generate Sentiment Lexicons
+## Prepare general and domain-specific lexicons
 The opinion identification tools make use of a general sentiment and domain-specific sentiment lexicons.
 The first one covers opinionated words used across all domains, the second one covers the domain-specific items.
 ### General sentiment lexicons
 + General sentiment lexicons are available for the 6 OpeNER languages (cf. https://github.com/opener-project/sentiment-lexicons/tree/master/propagation_lexicons).
 General sentiment lexicons for new languages can be built using the propagation toolkit (cf. https://github.com/opener-project/VU-lexicon-propagation_kernel)